-The FLAG Program offers awards of $5,000 to defray the costs of intermediate or advanced language study abroad.
+The FLAG program offers awards of $5,000 to support the costs of intermediate or advanced language study abroad.

 - SITG Information Session

 Monday, November 28, 2022, 6:00 PM Central Time